 I’ll be perfectly honest: I was somewhat disappointed with this book.
 Now, it’s the first in a series so it’s very possible that the story will pick up and things will be answered/ resolved as the series continues.
 But things moved slowly through the first part of the book, and I found myself bored.
 It read like a pretty predictable fantasy story with magic, rivals, a lust for power, and of course a lost teenager in the middle of it all.
 The story picks up just before the ending, leaving the reader with a cliffhanger that will make you want to pick up book two in the series.
 I hope book two keeps up the pace.

 While there are no open references to Christianity in this book, the struggle between light and dark and good and evil is clear.
 “The Dark Lady” is the one Lady Selene and her family turn to for guidance and help.
 This book went to a very dark place a few times.
 I didn’t enjoy reading about Selene’s training as a dreamwalker when she is taught how to use her gift for evil.
 Those were dark and somewhat disturbing scenes.
-But overall, the message is clear about the battle between good vs. evil.
+But overall, the message is clear about the battle of good vs. evil.
 If you enjoy Christian fantasy stories, you might want to give this one a read.